troystribling/BlueCap/README.md

 }
 ```

-<code>RawDeserializable</code> can also be implemented in a struct or class.
+RawDeserializable can also be implemented in a struct or class.

 ```swift
 struct Value : RawDeserializable {